Welcome to Pre-K

 Medications: Please see the school nurse in the front office for the forms that must be signed if your child needs medication administered during school hours.
 Prescription medication must be in the original container.
 A physician’s signature is required for over-the-counter medication to be administered.
 Please note that cough drops, sun tan lotion and chap stick are considered a medication and may not be used at school.

-Birthdays/Food/Snacks: Birthdays are a special time of the year for students.
+Birthdays/Food/Snacks: Snack donations to the classroom are greatly appreciated!
+Snack ideas include; goldfish, animal crackers, pretzels, crackers etc. All snacks must be store bought and in their original packaging.
+Birthdays are a special time of the year for students.
 You may provide store bought treats for your child’s birthday celebration.
 Any edible items must be store bought and in the original packaging.
 Please let us know in your child’s daily agenda when you are sending in treats for their birthday.
 School board policy prohibits serving homemade food items at school.

-Attendance: Daily attendance is important for your child’s learning and for developing consistent routines at home and school.
+Attendance: Daily attendance and getting to school on time is important for your child’s learning and for developing consistent routines at home and school.
 Research shows that children who attend school on a regular basis do better in school.
 If your child is going to be absent, please keep the following in mind: a written excuse must be provided for all absences.
 It is extremely important that your child arrive at school on time so there is consistency for them with daily routines and activities.
 It is equally important that they be picked up on time.

 Discipline Policy: Children at this age are growing socially and emotionally.
 Each child’s safety is a priority for every class and all staff.
 In the classroom, children are learning to express their emotions, establish relationships with adults and peers at school, and solve problems.
 This is all facilitated by staff providing well-planned, age-appropriate activities and rules.
 As part of this growing and learning process, children sometimes need to be redirected or teachers need to step in to help children solve problems.
 Parents/Guardians will be actively involved in this process by ongoing communication with the staff.
 We will be discussing our classroom and school rules daily so students can develop good social skills to become ready to learn.